zearp/Nucintosh/README.md

 Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
 Copy your PlatformInfo fields from the text file into the new config.
 Unless you made other changes this is all thats needed.

 ## Big Sur
-+ Working fine with latest Big Sur 11.4 release as well as 11.5 beta builds
 + Big Sur needs its own version of Airportitlwm, download the kext [here](https://github.com/zearp/Nucintosh/raw/master/Stuff/AirportItlwm.kext-BigSur.zip) and put it in the kext folder replacing the other one
 + When you see ```Forcing CS_RUNTIME for entitlement``` displayed macOS did not hang; its sealing the filesystem, do ***not*** reboot!